OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/03-servo-h-bridge.md

 * 1x DC Motor
 * 1x H-bridge (has "SN754410" on top of the chip)
 * 1x Breadboard
-* 1x Something solid to fix the motor down on
+* 1x Something solid to mount the motor on
-* Some household clear or electrical tape
+* 1x Method of strapping the motor down
+* 3x SPDT switches
 * Jumper wires
-	* 3x M-F
+	* 4x M-F
-	* 10x M-M
+	* 18x M-M

 #### Hooking up the Components